krallice/xripd/README.md

 ```
 This has provided some room to play with different RIB implementations.
 To date, only one has been implemented:

-+ An Unsorted Singularly Linked List (horribly inefficient but functioning..)
++ An Unsorted Singularly Linked List (inefficient but functioning..)

 Future planned datastructures include: